Introduction to IPv6 Addresses

 - Efficient Data Flow: IP version 6 supports multicast and not broadcast.
 Multicast allows bandwidth-intensive packet flows to be sent to several destinations simultaneously, saving network bandwidth.

-- Simplified Network Configuration: Address auto-configuration (address assignment) is built-in to IPv6.
+- Simplified Network Configuration: Address auto-configuration (address assignment) is built into IPv6.
 Which makes network configuration simple.

 - Security: IPsec, which provides confidentiality, authentication and also data integrity, is available in IP version 6.